gss/engine/README.md

 The main GSS repository provides a [Component](http://component.io/) library handling both the compilation and application of the layout constraints.

+## Documentation

+**_GSS is heavily under development.
+Updated documentation coming soon._**

-Please refer to <http://gridstylesheets.org/> for documentation and usage instructions.
+Please refer to <http://gridstylesheets.org/> for legacy documentation and usage instructions.